anchpop/wise_mans_haskell/book.md

     You can see `==` is a function that takes two values of type `a`, where `a` is inside the `Eq` typeclass, then returns a `Bool`.

 2) `Ord` - This is the typeclass for things that can be put in an order.
 They have functions like `>`, `>=`, etc. Anything that is part of the `Ord` typeclass is automatically part of the `Eq` typeclass!sidenote(`Ord` is separate from `Num` because, for example, letters can be put in alphabetical order.
-Also some numbers can't be ordered, like [complex numbers](http://hackage.haskell.org/package/base-4.11.1.0/docs/Data-Complex.html).).
+Also, some numbers can't be ordered, like [complex numbers](http://hackage.haskell.org/package/base-4.11.1.0/docs/Data-Complex.html).).

     ```haskell
     Prelude> 3 > 5